hyperknot/openfreemap/README.md

 ## Sponsoring

-Please consider sponsoring our project, either through [GitHub Sponsors](https://github.com/sponsors/hyperknot) or [on our website](https://openfreemap.org/).
+Please consider sponsoring our project on [GitHub Sponsors](https://github.com/sponsors/hyperknot).

 ## Limitations of this project